Dirbaio/gominer/README.md

 Intel Graphics) and CUDA libraries with:

 ```
-sudo apt-get install beignet-dev nvidia-cuda-dev nvidia-cuda-toolkit
+sudo apt-get install nvidia-cuda-dev nvidia-cuda-toolkit
 ```

-gominer has been built successfully on Ubuntu 23.04 with go1.21.0, g++ 5.4.0, and beignet-dev 1.1.1-2 although other combinations should work as well.
+gominer has been built successfully on Ubuntu 23.04 with go1.21.0, g++ 5.4.0 although other combinations should work as well.

 #### Instructions